MicrosoftDocs/power-platform/power-platform/admin/prevent-data-loss.md

    > [!div class="mx-imgBorder"]
    > ![Edit data policy review.](media/dlp-edit-policy-review.png "Edit data policy review")

 4. (Optional) If necessary, consider enforcing data policies on connections.
-More information: [Enforce data policy for violating connections](powerapps-powershell.md#enforce-dlp-policy-for-violating-connections---environment)
+Learn more: [Enforce data policy for violating connections](powerapps-powershell.md#enforce-dlp-policy-for-violating-connections---environment)

    > [!NOTE]
    >  Enforcing data policies will disable existing connections that violate any data policies and enable any previously disabled connections that no longer violate any data policies.